-The low pt of the shoned acid enables the protector - Enzyne to bear down protein into awine accids The envyre birds to the actue site of the protes are dyots it into a snort soluble noticule from a love insoluble notecule.
-This enables it to be absorbed into the bloodstream is the . duodenna and assimutated for me in cells late on.
-An enzyme substrate complex is formed.
-Anino access on used for growth of tissuer.
+The low pt of the stomach acid enables the protector trzyne to bear down protein into away actids The envyre birds to the agree site of the protes are dyors, it into a snort soluble noticule for a love insoluble notecule, This enables it to be absorbed into the bloodstream is the . duodenna and assimuted for me in cells late on.
+An Enzyme substrate complex is formed.
+Anino access on used for growth g tissuer.